Photo: NelzTabcharani316 / Shutterstock.com

 The Fun Stuff – Things to do in Huntsville

 With such easy access to the surrounding beautiful landscape, it’s no surprise that there are a ton of fun things to do in Huntsville.
-There’s plenty of lakes around that are perfect for swimming or taking a boat out – you can even rent a boat from a Huntsville marina if you don’t have your own.
+There are plenty of lakes around that are perfect for swimming or taking a boat out – you can even rent a boat from a Huntsville marina if you don’t have your own.

-Away from the water, there are plenty of great hiking trails in the area, including sections of the Trans Canada Trail – a mega-trail which runs from coast-to-coast – that run through Huntsville.
+Away from the water, there are plenty of great hiking trails in the area, including sections of the Trans Canada Trail – a mega-trail which runs from coast to coast – that run through Huntsville.
 For some great swimming spots in and around Huntsville, click here.

 And, of course, the town of Huntsville is just a short drive away from Algonquin Park, which is packed with trails, camping areas, wildlife, and opportunities for outdoor fun.
-Better still, use the services of professional like Algonquin Outfitters to set up a camp for you.
+Better still, use the services of professionals like Algonquin Outfitters to set up a camp for you.

 There’s still plenty to do when things turn snowy for the season as well.
 Check out the Muskoka Ski Club in Hidden Valley for some great local skiing and snowboarding, or head over to Arrowhead Park to experience their iconic skating trail through the scenic forest.

 As Muskoka’s largest town, Huntsville has lots of options for residents to get involved with organized sports and fitness.
 There are a variety of clubs and organizations running all kinds of different activities, from curling and hockey to swimming lessons, many of which are hosted in the state-of-the-art Summit Centre, built for the G8 World Summit in 2018.

 If organized sports aren’t a part of your fitness agenda, you might be interested in taking a class at one of Huntsville’s yoga studios.
 There’s even hot yoga available if you really want to sweat it out.